AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-console-overview.md

     >[!NOTE]
     >
-    > If using the Adobe Experience Manager Guides in an On-Premise setup , the Workspace settings option continues to appear as **Settings** under the More actions menu.
+    > If using Adobe Experience Manager Guides in an On-Premise setup prior to version 5.2, the Workspace settings option continues to appear as **Settings** under the More actions menu.

     - **Expand view**: Allows you to expand the page view using the **Expand** icon.
 In this view, the header bar is hidden, maximizing the content space.
 To return to the standard view, use the **Exit the expanded view** icon.